SECOND QUARTER, 2019 • Vol. 4, No. 2

-The FGCU Industry Diversification Index for the Southwest Florida workforce region—comprising Charlotte, Collier, Glades, Hendry, and Lee counties—decreased in the first quarter of 2017, indicating a decrease in workforce diversification for that time period.
-This was the second consecutive quarter that the IDI decreased for the five-county region.
-The workforce region’s IDI measured 8.361, which was lower than the 4th quarter of 2016 (measured at 8.460).
-Despite the decrease, the IDI was higher than the 1st quarter of 2016 (measured at 8.308).
-The region fell two spots in the rankings, registering as the 11th most diversified workforce region in the state, out of 24 total regions.
-The index can register between 0 and 10, with 0 being the least diversified, and 10 being the most diversified.
+The FGCU Industry Diversification Index for the Southwest Florida workforce region—comprising Charlotte, Collier, Glades, Hendry, and Lee counties—fell in the fourth quarter of 2018, indicating an decrease in workforce diversification for that time period.
+The workforce region’s IDI measured 8.555, a decrease from the 3rd quarter of 2018 (measured at 8.658), but still above the 4th quarter of 2017 (measured at 8.488).
+The IDI’s fall resulted in a decline in the rankings, registering as the 7th most diversified workforce region in the state (out of 24 total regions).
+The index registers between 0 and 10, with 0 being the least diversified, and 10 being the most diversified.

-The Cape Coral-Fort Myers IDI decreased slightly in the 1st quarter of 2017, registering at 8.458.
-This was an increase from both the 1st quarter of 2016 (measured at 8.337), but a decrease from the 4th quarter of 2016 (measured at 8.459).
-Despite the slight decrease in the IDI, the MSA increased in the rankings, becoming the 7th most diversified MSA in the state, out of 22 total MSAs in the state of Florida.
+The Cape Coral-Fort Myers IDI rose in the 4th quarter of 2018, registering at 8.539.
+This was a decrease from the 3rd quarter of 2018 (measured at 8.652), but an improvement from the 4th quarter of 2017 (measured at 8.501).
+The MSA did not move in the rankings, remaining as the 5th most diversified MSA in the state, out of 22 total MSAs in Florida.

-The Naples-Immokalee-Marco Island IDI decreased in the 1st quarter of 2017, with an IDI of 8.471—lower than the 4th quarter of 2016 (measured at 8.741) and the 1st quarter of 2016 (measured at 8.504).
-The Naples-Immokalee-Marco Island MSA also had a decline in the rankings, falling five spots to 6th in the state of Florida.
+The Naples-Immokalee-Marco Island IDI decreased in the 4th quarter of 2018, with an IDI of 8.742—a decline from the 3rd quarter of 2018 (measured at 8.836), but higher than the 4th quarter of 2017 (measured at 8.678).
+Nonetheless, the Naples-Immokalee-Marco Island MSA did not move in the rankings, remaining as the most diversified MSA in the state for the quarter.